 If your pet is wearing a tracking collar or GPS device, be sure that the batteries are fresh.
 The last thing you want to do is lose him while on your first hunting adventure.
 With that in mind, a dog GPS collar is an extremely valuable tool for hunters with gun dogs, and most of them utilize it to great success.
 Here are the best GPS collars for dogs to look at.

-7. Prepare your and dog's first aid kits
+7. Prepare your and your dog's first aid kits

 Health is undoubtedly the first concern for both you and your canine when you're out in the field or forest.
 The first item on your list should always be a first aid kit for yourself, but if you're out there with a gun dog, make sure there are items for the dog, too.
 Check that your canine first aid kit is fully stocked with necessities and that nothing is outdated.